JVGH1001/SDLC/README.md

 What does it mean to be a good team member in software development?

     Being a good team member in software development means collaborating and communicating, usually through electronic means, but face to face is always best.
-This will promote collaboration and ensure quality standards can be met.
-Any barriers should arise quickly and can
+Proper communicatoin promotes collaboration and ensures quality standards can be met.
+Any barriers should arise quickly and can be handled properly so the final outcome can be a positive one.
+It also means being productive and participating daily which includes being on time and attending any meeting being held.